 He was part of the NIH study sections: Erythrocyte and Leukocyte Biology (ELB), and Cell Development and Function (CDF-2).
 He is a permanent member of Innate Immunity and Inflammation (III) NIH Study Sections and the Molecular Signaling, Basic Cell and Molecular Biology for the American Heart Association (AHA) Research Consortium.

-He has published 90 original research papers in peer-review journals (PubMed name: Gomez-Cambronero, J.), and has presented widely nationally and internationally to Research conferences and universities.
+He has published more than 100 original research papers in peer-review journals (PubMed name: Gomez-Cambronero, J.), and has presented widely nationally and internationally to Research conferences and universities.
 He has also published science-fiction short stories and layman science-related articles in Spanish literary magazines.

 Organizing a grant-writing workshop

 Dr. Cambronero is the chair of the Professional Development Committee of the Society of Leukocyte Biology (SLB) whose mission is to provide educational opportunities for junior scientists and immunologists.
-He developed and organized the Annual Workshop on "How to Write Your First Research Grant" with advice for grad students and junior professors on grantsmanship for NIH grants, which was held in Kansas City, Mo., (September 2011) and in Maui, Hawaii (November 2012), Newport, Rhode Island (Ocotober 2014) and Salt Lake City, Utah (October 2014).
+He developed and organized the Annual Workshop on "How to Write Your First Research Grant" with advice for grad students and junior professors on grantsmanship for NIH grants, which was held in Kansas City, Mo., (September 2011), Maui, Hawaii (November 2012), Newport, Rhode Island (Ocotober 2014) and Salt Lake City, Utah (October 2014).